Are you interested in holding a wedding or memorial at Stony Run Meeting in the traditional Quaker manner?

 Historic Friends Burial Ground

-The Friends Burial Ground (2506 Harford Rd) is the oldest cemetery in Baltimore, established in 1713.
+The Friends Burial Ground (2506 Harford Road) is the oldest cemetery in Baltimore, established in 1713.
 The earliest legible marker dates from 1802.
 The burial ground retains its historic integrity with approximately 1900 simple grave markers within its fieldstone walls (built in the 1860s).
 It has been in continuous use since its inception.

 The Sexton’s House was built in 1861.
 Friends Burial Ground was added to the National Register of Historic Places in 2005.